MetPX/sarracenia/doc/sr_sarra.8.rst

 **broker**, **exchange**.
 The default bindings is all post messages from that exchange.

-The program will not process message that :

-1- has no source      (message.headers['source'])
-2- has no origin      (message.headers['from_cluster'])
-3- has no destination (message.headers['to_clusters'])

-Important note 1:

 If the messages are posted directly from a source, the exchange used is 'xs_<brokerSourceUsername>'.
-Such message does not contain a source nor an origin cluster.
+Such message may not contain a source nor an origin cluster, or a malicious user may set the values incorrectly.
-The user must set this option to **True**:
+To protect against malicious settings, administrators should set *source_from_exchange* to **True**.

 - **source_from_exchange  <boolean> (default: False)**